ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 ### MP4 recording

-To be able to record live streams as MP4, we first need to have the right codecs which are supported by MP4 container.
+To record live streams as MP4, we must first have the appropriate codecs that are compatible with the MP4 container.
 The most famous codec for this purpose is H.264, which is enabled as the default codec in Ant Media Server.
 If H.264 is disabled, mp4 recording will not be available.

 You can set the H264 codec in the application settings via the web panel.